learnrelay/learnrelay/content/overview/intro.md

 ## Pokedex application

-Let's talk about our first Relay application!
-You might have seen a lot of Todo List applications before, let's try something new!
-In this tutorial, we will build a Pokedex application where you can browse and modify your existing Pokemons, or add new ones!
+Let's talk about our first Relay application.
+You might have seen a lot of Todo List applications before so let's try something new!
+In this tutorial we will build a Pokedex application where you can browse and modify your existing Pokemons or add new ones.
 It looks like this:

 ![](../images/demo.png)